TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-06-15-how-to-create-monorepo-from-existing-repositories-in-7-steps.md

 - B: "symfony/http-kernel": "^3.4"
 - C: "symfony/http-kernel": "^2.8"

 If we pick `^3.4`, we have to make sure the code of A and C packages will be updated or downgraded to that version.
-You get the idea.s
+You get the idea.

 <br>